mikeat7/discourse/The_Genesis_Of_Professor_Elias_Rook.md

-# The Genesis of CRYSTAL
+# The Genesis of Professor Elias Rook

-*By Professor Elias Rook*

 ---